Italian tax aspects of renting Italian real estate – for landlords

 Registering for VAT under the Regime Forfetario

-As an alternative if you are intending to rent out your property on short term lets (e.g. via airnbnb or booking.com) you could registering for VAT under the 5% flat tax regime know as the regime forfetario.
+As an alternative if you are intending to rent out your property on short term lets (e.g. via airbnb or booking.com) you could consider registering for VAT under the 5% or 15% flat tax regime known as the regime forfetario.
 Under this regime the landlord is subject to a flat rate of tax on 40% of gross income.
-However landlords who are registered under the regime are also be liable to Italian social security, if rents exceed the relevant thresholds, which would take the total annual bill for tax and social security of at most around 15% of gross rents for the first five years of activity.

 The tax will increase after that.
-The bulk of that is a social security contribution – mainly contributions to the Italian state pension scheme.
+The bulk of the total cost is a social security contribution – mainly contributions to the Italian state pension scheme.
 On this regime, you will need an accounting and tax compliance service to handle electronic invoicing and other formalities required by the regime.
 Overall the the total cost will usually still be less than the 21% under the flat tax regime.
-There a number of conditions to access the “regime forfetario” including staying within the threshold of gross rents received which is currently Euro 85,000 per annum.

 Again under the regime forfettario it is not possible to offset the standard tax credits and deductions.